 Once the stinger and venom sac are removed from the bee as she flies away, a motor apparatus at the base of the stinger begins pulsating.
 The bee must detach herself from the stinger (by flying or walking away) to activate the pulsation.
-This pulsing movement causes the barbed probes that makeup the stinger move in opposite directions (reciprocal axial movements to be exact), burying the stinger deeper into the skin.
+This pulsing movement causes the barbed probes that make up the stinger to move in opposite directions (reciprocal axial movements to be exact), burying the stinger deeper into the skin.
 After about 30 seconds, the stinger length will be at least ⅔ embedded.
 4

 The pulsation that deepens the stinger also serves to pump a venom sac attached to the base of the stinger which injects her venom.
 Within 20 seconds of the sting, the venom sac releases 90% of its contents, the remaining 10% being delivered within the next 40 seconds.
 4

-Bee venom is composed of a mixture of proteins, enzymes, polypeptides, amino acids, catecholamines, sugars and minerals.
+Bee venom is composed of a mixture of proteins, enzymes, polypeptides, amino acids, catecholamines, sugars, and minerals.
 The trouble from bee venom comes from the mast cell degranulating (MCD) peptide melittin and the enzyme Phospholipase A2(PLA2).
 5

-Melittin causes the red hot nail like sharp pain when stung, but also causes tissue damage, mast cell degranulation (which causes vasodilation and anaphylaxis) and an immune response.
-Phospholipase A2 causes cell damage and death, and induces a type 2 immune response (which leads to anaphylaxis).
+Melittin causes the red hot nail-like sharp pain when stung, but also causes tissue damage, mast cell degranulation (which causes vasodilation and anaphylaxis), and an immune response.
+Phospholipase A2 causes cell damage and death and induces a type 2 immune response (which leads to anaphylaxis).
 6